giannakuenning/j124-final-project/README.md

 ### Stadium Experience and Affordability

 I was interested to see if the quality of the venue, fan friendliness of theenvironment, and frequency of game-day promotions has any relation to the price of tickets, parking, and concessions at the stadiums of each team.
-I found that there is no relationship between stadium experience and affordability.
+[Using FiveThrityEight's data on GitHub](https://github.com/fivethirtyeight/data/blob/master/nfl-favorite-team/team-picking-categories.csv),I found that there is no relationship between stadium experience and affordability.
 However, I found it interesting that the stadiums with the highest scores for stadium experience have some of the highest affordability.
 I hypothesized that the stadiums with the best experience would be less affordable, with higher ticket prices for a higher quality stadium, however, this is not the case.

 ![This is a chart showing the stadium experience score and affordability score of each team](experience-and-affordability.png)

 ### Ownership and the Bandwagon Factor

 I was curious if loyalty to core players and the community has any relation to whether each team's next 5 years are likely to be better than their previous 5.
-I found that teams with lower ownership scores have higher bandwagon factor scores.
+[Using FiveThrityEight's data on GitHub](https://github.com/fivethirtyeight/data/blob/master/nfl-favorite-team/team-picking-categories.csv),I found that teams with lower ownership scores have higher bandwagon factor scores.
 My hypothesis was correct: the fans who are loyal to core players would be less likely to be a bandwagon, as they would be fans regardless if the team is projected to do well in the next 5 years.
 It is also interesting to see what teams have a high bandwagon factor scores, as player changes during the year of the data caused these teams to have more spotlight on them.

 ![This is a chart showing the ownership score and bandwagon factor score](ownership-and-bandwagon.png)